-In the depths of Macedonia’s hills lies mysterious Peshna Cave.
+In the depths of Macedonia’s hills lies the mysterious Peshna Cave.
 Steeped in raw beauty and legendary tales the cave is said to be one of Macedonia’s lesser known natural heritage monuments.
 It also holds claim to be the largest cave entrance in the Balkans at 30 metres high.

-We heard about it from a local man in Skopje and we were intrigued by it’s concealed existence.
+We heard about it from a local man in Skopje and were intrigued by it’s concealed existence.

 Legends of Peshna Cave

 At the entrance of Peshna Cave you come across the crumbling ruins of an ancient castle.
 The story behind this castle is one of love and compassion.

 Two sisters of King Marko, Deva and Peshna, were said to be living in the area.
 At those times women were not allowed to leave their homes unaccompanied.
 Deva lived in a castle near to the cave but had no way to easily speak with her sister Peshna.

 In order for the sisters to communicate, King Marko built a castle in the entrance of Peshna Cave for Peshna to live in.
 The sisters would then able to speak with each other through the echoes from the cave.